DomTerm includes a builtin “pager” that gives you

 You automatically enter pause mode if automatic pausing is enabled, and a “full screen” is displayed since last user interaction: Any further output would cause part of the visible screen to scroll off.

-To enable automatic-pause mode on Electron you can
+To enable automatic-pause mode you can

 Automatic Pager option in the right-click (context) menu.